Home Contact

 Jonathan Taylor

 Bathrooms as we know them today are a relatively modern development.
-In the early 19th Century, water was fed to houses by pipes of lead and wood which tended to leak, leaving insufficient pressure for the water to reach much above ground level.
+In the early 19th century water was fed to houses by lead pipes, sometimes with timber casings, which tended to leak leaving insufficient pressure for the water to reach much above ground level.
 Bathing took place either in front of the kitchen range or outside in the yard, or in the wealthier homes, in the bedroom.
 Baths were taken in large, portable tubs and jugs of water and bowls set on a wash stand sufficed as a wash basin, with the chamber pot under the bed.

-Major improvements in the supply of water occurred throughout the 19th Century.
-First the development of the steam pumping engines enabled pressure to be increased, followed by the introduction of cast iron mains in the 1820s.
+Major improvements in the supply of water occurred throughout the 19th century.
+First the development of steam pumping engines enabled pressure to be increased, followed by the introduction of cast iron mains in the 1820s.
 For the first time water had sufficient pressure to be piped to a tank in the attic of houses, allowing plumbed-in bathroom fittings.
-Most houses in Manchester and London were connected to a mains supply by the middle of the century, but many, particularly in the north of England were still sharing communal stand pipes until well into this century.
+Most houses in Manchester and London were connected to a mains supply by the middle of the century, but many, particularly in the north of England were still sharing communal stand-pipes until well into the 20th century.

-Although some stately homes had some form of bathing facilities in the late 18th Century, such as at Phillipps House, Wiltshire, the first bathrooms we would recognise, including a water closet, bath and wash basin, were converted from bedrooms in the houses of the wealthy from the 1840s.
-At Longleat an early example still survives, including a leadlined tub with vertical boards bound with iron hoops like an oval beer barrel, no doubt made for the 3rd Marchioness on the estate.
+Some stately homes, such as Phillipps House in Wiltshire, had bathing facilities in the late 18th century.
+However, the first bathrooms we would recognise – with a water closet, bath and wash basin – were converted from bedrooms in the houses of the wealthy from the 1840s.
+An early example survives at Longleat in Wiltshire, which includes a leadlined tub with vertical boards bound with iron hoops like an oval beer barrel, probably made for the 3rd Marchioness on the estate.
 Alongside it there is a valve closet, but otherwise the room looks like a bedroom.

 Cabinets became less common as the century progressed as they were considered to harbour dirt.
 Ceramic baths provided the first alternative, followed by enamelled cast iron baths with roll-tops and ball feet, which began to appear from around 1880 onwards.
 Wash basins began to be supported on brackets off the wall, or on fine legs.
 The pedestal support did not appear until much later.